Page templates for Page Builder

 Start by preparing a content type for your template-based pages:

-- Generate the content type’s code file so that you can work with it in your project.
+3. Open a command line and generate the content type’s code file so that you can work with the content type in your project.

 public ActionResult Index()